Positives

 162w:11.5-12.5

-For weight I would stay close to the Brands recommended weight ranges.
-If it comes down to boot size or weight, I would make sure it fits your boot first and then your weight a close second.
+Gnu is pretty liberal with their recommended weight compared to most brands and they handle heavier riders pretty well.
+Still, if it comes down to boot size or weight, I would make sure it fits your boot first and then your weight a close second.

 Shape/Camber/On Snow Feel/Ability Level

-The Gnu Antigravity has about 5mm of taper but it doesn’t feel that tapered at all.
-Feels more like a non-tapered all-mountain ride as opposed to a tapered directional set back freeride board.
+The Gnu Antigravity has about 5mm of taper, but it doesn’t feel that tapered at all.
+It feels more like a non-tapered all-mountain ride than a tapered directional set-back freeride board.
 There is pretty much full camber happening from tip to tail with only a little passive bend in the middle.
-There might be a CM or 2 of early rise before the nose but it feels more like full camber.
+There might be a CM or 2 of early rise before the nose, but it feels more like full camber.

 Flex Personality

-I was suprised at how well the Gnu Antigravity buttered for being C3.
-Usually when a mediumish flexing board like this that is almost full camber is harder to butter but they gave it enough of a playful flex in the tip/tail to make this work.
+I was surprised at how well the Gnu Antigravity buttered for being C3.
+Usually, a medium-ish flexing board like this with almost full camber is harder to butter, but they gave it enough of a playful flex in the tip/tail to make this work.

 Speed